 Or so I keep telling myself after mopping up the tears in front of me.

-However, the biggest reason why I’m such a fan of the series is its approach to world building.
-Capable of visually overwhelming vistas, whilst at the same time as being so minimalist, the levels From Software create encourage exploration.
-Sure, the unknown can lead to heartache and murder, but even a dead end can contain beauty.
+However, the biggest reason why I’m such a fan of the series is its approach to world-building.
+Capable of visually overwhelming vistas, whilst at the same time being so minimalist, the levels From Software create encourage exploration.
+Sure, the unknown can lead to heartache and murder, but even a dead-end can contain beauty.
 Unless there’s a Mimicry there, in which case it’s a terrible place and I want nothing to do with it.

 Having watched the Japanese launch trailer this morning (viewable at the top of this post) it’s clear that Dark Souls III will deliver more of what made the series so critically acclaimed.
 The beautiful vistas are there, the murderous enemies are certainly waiting, and the glory from defeating them is there for the taking.
 If word from the internet is to be believed, it appears From Software have taken the best parts of both the previous installments and Bloodborne to hopefully deliver its most intense experience yet.